 Called to baptize an apostle

 Acts 9 records the important role of another member, Ananias.
 All Judea and the surrounding regions knew of Saul’s severe persecutions of the church.
 While on the way to Damascus, Saul lost his eyesight during a miraculous intervention.
-In response to a vision (Acts 9:10), Ananias sought out and baptized the chief persecutor, Saul of Tarsus.
+In response to a vision (Acts 9:10), Ananias sought for and baptized the chief persecutor, Saul of Tarsus.

 Placing his hands on Saul, he said, “Brother Saul, the Lord — Jesus, who appeared to you on the road as you were coming here — has sent me so that you may see again and be filled with the Holy Spirit.”
 Immediately, something like scales fell from Saul’s eyes, and he could see again.
 He got up and was baptized. (verses 17-18)